Louie2074/alpaca-processor/README.md

-# Finance Bot
+# Alpaca Processor

-A Python application for streaming and processing cryptocurrency data.
+A Python application for streaming and processing stock data streams for Time Series DB ingestion.

 ## Setup